Cloudlynx/docs/gettingstarted.rst

 * Stacks: execute automatic deployment of a whole cloud setup (including compute, block storage, object storage, network etc.)

-.. sidebar:: **Note:**

-   The Red Hat tab forwards you to the Red Hat Customer Portal.
-This feature should not be used, as it will be removed in future updates.
-A Red Hat account or subscription is required for accessing this section.

 The Content Pane
 """"""""""""""""